brevzin/cpp_proposals/2996_reflection/reflection.md

 * a type,
 * a class member,
 * a bit-field,
-* a class template, function template, variable template, alias template, or concept,
+* a primary class template, function template, primary variable template, alias template, or concept,
 * a namespace,
 * an alias of a type or namespace,
 * a base class specifier, or
-* a description of a non-static data member.
+* a description of the declaration of a non-static data member.

-An expression convertible to a reflection is said to _represent_ the corresponding entity, variable, alias, base class specifier, or description of a non-static data member.
+An expression convertible to a reflection is said to _represent_ the corresponding entity, variable, alias, base class specifier, or description of the declaration of a non-static data member.

 :::
 :::